maxwellito/breaklock/readme.md

 As long as GitHub provide these sweet gh-pages, this project will be under MIT, without ads, free.

+If you're curious about pattern combinations, run `./lab/bruteCalc.js`.

 ## Contribute

 Contributions are welcome, especially pull-requests.
 There are a lot of ideas to implement, but less people when it come to code.
 This is why **issues are for bugs only**.